What Screens Do to Your Child’s Brain Before Bed (And What to Do Instead)

 How long before bed should kids stop using screens?

-The American Academy of Pediatrics recommends no screens for at least 60 minutes before bed.
-Blue light from devices suppresses melatonin production, and research shows the effect can last 50 minutes or more after screens are turned off.
+According to the American Academy of Pediatrics, screen media exposure before bedtime should be avoided for at least 60 minutes before bed.
+Research from Harvard Medical School found that blue light from devices suppresses melatonin production, and the effect can last 50 minutes or more after screens are turned off.

 Are audio stories better than screen time before bed?